 Ideally, you’ll turn your passion project into a source of income relevant to your future university studies.
 This way, your passion project is both your calling and a way to stand out as you apply for jobs.
 The way you frame your gap year as you transition from school to the real world is key to a great first job.

 6. Know how to market your gap year to potential employers.

 When you return home and start applying to jobs, you’ll have to explain the time gap on your resume.
 But if you took a productive gap year by learning new skills, gaining relevant work experience and making connections, impressing a potential employer shouldn’t be hard.

 A gap year “actually ends up being a great topic of conversation in interviews,” Jones said.
 “Focus on the parts of your experience that directly relate to you being a great candidate, [such as] dealing with difficult situations, managing through ambiguity [or] creative problem-solving.”

-If you traveled, Joe Ponte, general manager of Topdeck Travel, suggests focusing on the communication skills you gained while you were abroad.
+If you traveled, Joe Ponte, CEO of Hotelplan UK Ltd., suggests focusing on the communication skills you gained while you were abroad.

 “Understanding how to communicate successfully with people of another culture is increasingly important in many career paths, and can give someone an advantage over another candidate,” Ponte said.

 No matter how you choose to spend your time, you’ll meet new people at every turn during a gap year.
-Getting to know these people and making a connection could help you make a friend and possibly a professional connection.
+Getting to know these people and making a connection could help you find a friend and possibly increase your professional network.

-“You never know who you will meet during your gap year who might be able to help you get a job or build a relationship," said Ponte.
-"Make sure to take the time to really talk to the people you meet.”
+“You never know who you will meet during your gap year who might be able to help you get a job or build a relationship,” Ponte said.
+“Make sure to take the time to really talk to the people you meet.”